'Dark day': Congo rebels kill 2 health agents fighting Ebola

-JOHANNESBURG — Congo's health minister called it a "dark day" for everyone fighting the deadly Ebola outbreak after rebels shot and killed two medical agents with the Congolese army who had been assisting health officials.
+JOHANNESBURG — It is a "dark day" for everyone fighting the deadly Ebola outbreak after rebels shot and killed two medical agents with the Congolese army, Congo's health minister announced late Saturday.

-The health ministry statement late Saturday said Mai Mai rebels surged from the forest and opened fire on the unarmed agents with the army's rapid intervention medical unit at an entrance to Butembo city.
+Mai Mai rebels surged from the forest and opened fire on the unarmed agents with the army's rapid intervention medical unit at an entrance to Butembo city, the health ministry said.

 The daytime attack appeared premeditated, with civilians present left unharmed, the statement said.
 The medical agents had been placed in "dangerous zones" to assist national border health officials.

-Health workers in this outbreak have described hearing gunshots daily, carrying out Ebola containment work under armed escort and having to end their work by sundown to lower the risk of attack.

-The number of confirmed Ebola cases has now reached 200, including 117 deaths.
-Aid groups expressed alarm after the insecurity and sometimes hostile community resistance led the rate of new cases to more than double this month.
+Confirmed Ebola cases have now reached 200, including 117 deaths.
+Aid groups have expressed alarm after the insecurity and sometimes hostile community resistance led the rate of new cases to more than double this month.

+Health workers in this outbreak, declared on Aug.
+1, have described hearing gunshots daily, operating under the armed escort of U.N. peacekeepers or Congolese security forces and having to end work by sundown to lower the risk of attack.

-Congo's health ministry has reported "numerous aggressions" against health workers, and two Red Cross volunteers were severely injured in one confrontation with wary community members in a region traumatized by decades of fighting and facing an Ebola outbreak for the first time.
+Congo's health ministry has reported "numerous aggressions" against health workers, and early this month two Red Cross volunteers were severely injured in a confrontation with wary community members in a region traumatized by decades of fighting and facing an Ebola outbreak for the first time.

+A deadly rebel attack against civilians in Beni late last month forced the suspension of Ebola containment efforts for days, and the effects are still seen.
+Many of the new confirmed cases this month, including six reported on Saturday, have been in Beni, where most of the Ebola work is based.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.